gtech-mulearn/IEEE-LAUNCHPAD/profiles/johaanpauljoe@mulearn.md

 #### Thoughts on Kerala's Tech Ecosystem:

-  Kerala must focus on building tech startups and attracting the best talent from around the world.
+  Kerala has the potential to excel in the technology startup ecosystem by leveraging its strengths and strategically addressing key areas for growth.
+Focus must be on building sustainable tech startups and attracting the best talent from around the world.
+Infrastructural development will also play an important role in developing Kerala's tech ecosystem.
 The policies of the government must be more startup friendly.
+Talent development and retention must always be prioritized.
 Global collaboration is the key to excel in the technology space.

 #### History of Open Source Contributions: